regehr/guided-tree-search/README.md

 # GOALS

-- plug into unmodified generators with nearly zero effort
+- header-only, plugs into existing generators with little effort

 - for small decision trees, rapidly converge to the desired behavior